Russia's Valieva - 'fragile little girl' in doping spotlight

 Off it, her youth is apparent.

-"I do feel this burden a bit, this pressure, because this is my first season among adult skaters," she told a press conference in Beijing, breaking into giggles when team captain Nikita Katsalapov protested.
+"I do feel this burden a bit, this pressure, because this is my first season among adult skaters," she told a press conference in Beijing before she made news for the wrong reasons, breaking into giggles when team captain Nikita Katsalapov protested.

 "I believe that I’m coping with this pressure -– sometimes it even pushes me forward, it helps me," she continued.